-as $a_1$, which is not $\Gamma$-exact.
+as $a_1$, which is not $\Gamma$ exact.
 This is the $a_1$ from which all interaction terms are shown to be constructed successively.
-In this paper, we concern a special case with $r=0$.
+In this paper, we are concerned with the special case with $r=0$.
 Even for the case with $r\neq0$, we have found that the $S^n$ can be constructed successively.
 We hope that we will report this result in another place \cite{SS2}.

-In the followings, we will construct a BRST-invariant action $S$ containing all orders in $g$.
-In the next section, we consider two interacting gauge fields with spin-$s$ and spin-$2s$.
-In section \ref{sec:three fields}, we generalize it further to the case with three interacting gauge fields with spin-$s_1$, spin-$s_2$ and spin-$(s_1+s_2)$.
+In the followings we will construct a BRST-invariant action $S$ containing all orders in $g$.
+In the next section, we consider two interacting gauge fields with spins $s$ and $2s$.
+In section \ref{sec:three fields}, we generalize further to the case with three interacting gauge fields with spins $s_1$, $s_2$, and $(s_1+s_2)$.